Looking for help now?

 • 4/10 CWS: A full-time civilian or military member must work four, 10-hour days, 40 hours a week, for a total of 80 hours in a biweekly civilian pay period.
 The work week is established by the authorized official before the civilian pay period begins.

-• Gliding FWS: Allows a civilian employee or military member working a Gliding FWS to make daily changes in start and stop times within hours defined by local management (flexible time bands).
+• Flexible Work Schedule (FWS) Program: A civilian employee or military member, with the approval of his/her supervisor, may choose his/her work schedule within locally designated flexible and core time bands.
 Local management may also specify a midday flexible time band.
-The midday time must include a lunch break of at least 30 minutes, which, for a civilian employee, is uncompensated.
-A flexible midday time band allows a civilian employee or military member to extend the work day to accommodate personal needs such as exercise programs, appointments, or other short term errands.
-Local management also identifies core time bands and the required times and days where a civilian and military member must be present at work or using approved leave.
-This program may be established for any civilian employee or military member not participating in a CWS program.
+The midday time band must include a lunch break of at least 30 minutes, which, for a civilian employee, is uncompensated.
+A flexible midday time band allows a civilian employee or military member to extend the workday to accommodate personal needs such as exercise programs, appointments, or other short-term errands.
+Local management also identifies core time bands and the required times and days when a civilian employee or military member must be present at work or using approved leave.
+The FWS options below are available for any civilian employee or military member not participating in a CWS program.
+The FWS program consists of the following options: